 - To make an anonymous report, please use this form.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-The DMG workshop, studio and online channels (including but not limited to our Slack team, hosted Zoom events and Google Hangouts) are private spaces, and we reserve the right to remove any person at any time for any reason.
+The DMG workshop, studio and online channels (including but not limited to our Slack team, Google Meet events, and Discord server) are private spaces, and we reserve the right to remove any person at any time for any reason.
 We are ultimately responsible to victims and the DMG community.

 Anyone who engages in sustained or repeated unacceptable behavior may be sanctioned or permanently expelled from the community without warning (and without refund in the case of a paid event).

 By registering for or hosting an event, you agree to make your name visible to event organizers, volunteers, admins and staff.
 This visibility helps maintain the safety of our space.
 Anyone not registered for an event may be denied entry at the discretion of the event host.